SpiderOak/flow-ldap/doc/usage.md

   2. Go to `Manage Team` -> `Setup LDAP`.
   3. Perform the `Setup LDAP` web process.
 After completing the setup you are provided with a `Directory Management Key` (aka `DMK`).
   4. Start the server in the background (we use the client to configure the server).
   5. Configure the Semaphor-LDAP server with correct LDAP configuration to connect to your LDAP server.
+See [Configuration Variables](config.md).
   6. Create the `Directory Management Account` (aka `DMA`) for your domain with the `create-account` client command using the provided `DMK`.
   7. Accept the `DMA` as member of the LDAP Team, and also make it an admin of the team.
   8. Wait for or trigger an `ldap-sync`, which will create Semaphor accounts for all LDAP accounts.